vinid/prodb/README.rst

     @inproceedings{tagliabue-etal-2021-bert,
-    title = "{BERT} Goes Shopping: Comparing Distributional Models for Product Representations", author = "Tagliabue, Jacopo  and
+    title = "{BERT} Goes Shopping: Comparing Distributional Models for Product Representations", author = "Bianchi, Jacopo  and
-      Bianchi, Federico  and
+      Tagliabue, Jacopo  and
       Yu, Bingqing",
     booktitle = "Proceedings of The 4th Workshop on e-Commerce and NLP", month = aug,